RayCulp/LibreOffice-Basic-Reference/docs/source/index.rst

 .. note::

    **COPYRIGHT / LICENSE**
-   This work is licensed under the `Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License <license/license>`_.
-TL\:DR: Yes, you can use my stuff, but you can't pretend it's your stuff, and you can't make money off of stuff I made for free.
+   This work is licensed under the :doc:`Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License <license/license>`.
+TL:DR Yes, you can use my stuff, but you can't pretend it's your stuff, and you can't make money off of stuff I made for free.

 Contents
 --------